 Business credit cards will typically come with higher limits since this is based on a business’s annual turnover and spending, rather than the individual’s.

-You can organise your income and expenses separately
+You can organize your income and expenses separately

-One of the main benefits of a business credit card is that you can keep any business expenses separate which makes it easier when organising your tax return for the HMRC.
+One of the main benefits of a business credit card is that you can keep any business expenses separate which makes it easier when organizing your tax return.

 If you are making business purchases through a personal credit card, your business expenses can often overlap with your regular non-business expenses, making your accounting a bit more of a hassle.